necologiclabs-com/shoes_seller/README.md

 - Access affiliate links to purchase products
 - See savings opportunities with highlighted best prices

-The system uses a serverless architecture on AWS with automated price updates every 6 hours.
+The system uses a serverless architecture on AWS with automated price updates every 6 hours and continuous deployment via GitHub Actions.

 ## ✨ Features